zspitz/ts-activex-gen/README.md

   The syntax for using property setters with parameters is not valid Typescript, and thus are not included in the definitions.
 (Parameterized property getters use invocation syntax, which is not a problem.)
 See [here](https://github.com/Microsoft/TypeScript/issues/956#issuecomment-230396498) for a possible workaround.

 2. There is no simple, environment-independent technique for handling Automation events in JScript, and so this is also not reflected in the generated definitions.
-See [Scripting Events](https://msdn.microsoft.com/en-us/library/ms974564.aspx?f=255&MSPPError=-2147217396) for further details.
+See [Scripting Events](https://msdn.microsoft.com/en-us/library/ms974564.aspx?f=255&MSPPError=-2147217396) for further details, and [here](https://github.com/zspitz/activex-js-events) for a summary of the issues and a library to work around the,=m.

 3. Enum values (and constants in modules) are not really accessible via Javascript; only instance members of an object created via `new ActiveXObject(progID)` are accessible.
 When writing code in Javascript, the actual values must be used: